 If the absence of umami is driving you crazy (well, not crazy, just that it’s not exactly convenient to be paranoid about all food items), know this: MSG is actually gluten-free.

 Aside from sounding similar, glutamate and gluten are actually two different substances.
 First, monosodium glutamate (MSG) is a sodium salt of glutamic acid, an amino acid that is present in all protein containing food like cheese, and meat.
 It occurs naturally in some food, and is commonly used as a flavor enhancer, and responsible for the umami that can more descriptively termed as a savory, brothy or meaty taste.
 Gluten, on the other hand, is a protein that is found in wheat, barley and rye.

-MSG is made primarily through fermentation using various sugars and starches, such as sugar cane, beet sugar, corn starch and tapioca starch as starting materials (http://www.glutamate.org), wheat and rye actually not being on the list.
+MSG is made produced by fermentation using various sugars and starches, such as sugar cane. (http://www.glutamate.org), wheat and rye actually not being on the list.